st3llabr1/juncture-digital-TAEP/README.md

 ## Image

 This notebook dates from ca. April 1919.
-The pocket notebook contains notes by Thomas A. Edison relating to experiments on chemicals, Portland cement, phonograph records, storage batteries, resin, shellac and x-rays.
+The pocket notebook contains notes by Thomas A. Edison relating to experiments on chemicals, [Portland cement] (https://en.wikipedia.org/wiki/Portland_cement), phonograph records, storage batteries, resin, shellac and x-rays.
 There is a list of chemicals for iron experiments and notes about expenses, cement sales and foreign record prices.
 The notebook was originally found in Thomas A. Edison's desk at Glenmont.
 <param ve-image
        abel="Glenmont, Edison's Estate"
        description="photo of Glenmont"